Clayton General Paediatrics

 Dr Sarah Jame is a general paediatrician who trained in paediatrics at Monash Medical Centre, The Royal Children’s Hospital, Melbourne, and Chelsea and Westminster Hospital, London.

 She works as part of the General Paediatric Team at Monash Children’s Hospital.
-She is the Acting Medical Lead for Monash Children’s at Home and the Paediatric Lead for Monash Health’s COVID Care Pathway.
-She also works privately in Camberwell.
+She is the Medical Lead for Monash Children’s at Home which encompasses HITH, PAC and the Complex Kids Program.
+She is passionate about helping children and their families be at home whilst meeting their medical and care needs.

-Dr Jame has an interest in acute care and teaching, she teaches Advanced Paediatric Life Support Courses across Australia and runs BLS training courses for Monash Children’s Hospital staff.
+Dr Jame has an interest in acute care and teaching, she teaches Advanced Paediatric Life Support Courses across Australia.
 These courses aim to optimise the emergency resuscitation and treatment of seriously ill or injured children by health care professionals.
 She also participates in the examination of paediatric trainees and medical students.

-Dr Martin Tuszynski is a paediatrician working in general paediatrics and paediatric emergency at Monash Children’s Hospital, Clayton.
+Dr Martin Tuszynski is a paediatrician working in general paediatrics, having previously also worked extensively in paediatric emergency at Monash Children’s Hospital, Clayton.

-Dr Tuszynski is happy to be contacted by health care providers within and outside the hospital setting with issues about the referral of children to our clinics and advice about any pre-referral intervention and work-up.
+Martin is happy to be contacted by health care providers within and outside the hospital with issues about the referral of children to our clinics and advice about any pre-referral intervention and work-up.

 Dr Kypros Kyprianou, General Paediatrician